anfleene/reviewing-code-review/how/slide2.md

 .notes Leting a PR get stale makes it harder to release

 !SLIDE center transition=uncover
-Encourage discussion during review by asking questions
+Encourage discussion during review
 -------
 .notes Asking why a particular code choice was made is often better than dictating a change

 !SLIDE center transition=uncover
 Devalue code, it's cheap.
-It's ok to ask for a rewrite.
 -------
 .notes Freshly-written code can be thrown out; it happens, it should happen.